SamuelWall/BlockBuilderAR/README.md

 - [x] Disallow gravity when block is selected and vice versa
 - [x] Fix Cannonball trajectory
 - [x] Fixed order and response of worldObjects
-- [ ] Blocks placed on top of each other glitch
 - [ ] Place block below floor glitch
-- [ ] Blocks jump around on pan
+- [x] Blocks jump around on pan
+- [ ] Block moves on rotation
+- [ ] Fix Cannonball position for following camera
+- [ ] Fix Wonkiness of New block spawn